-The Mutual Offset System (MOS) is a partner program between CME and SGX that enables traders to open a futures position on one exchange and liquidate it on the other since 1984.
+The Mutual Offset System (MOS) is an innovative partner program between CME Group and Singapore Exchange (SGX) that enables traders to open a futures position on one exchange and liquidate it on the other since 1984.
 It provides investors an efficient platform to manage overnight risk in a single market place, and gives greater access to the combined liquidity of both CME and SGX markets.

-MOS was the first international futures trading link of its kind.
-It now offers four contracts:
+MOS was the first international futures clearing link of its kind.
+It now offers the below contract:

 To do an inter-exchange transfer, the customer must first designate a trade as a MOS trade before it is executed.
 The customer then chooses whether CME or SGX will carry the position.
 Trades can be given up from one exchange and accepted on the other within 5 business days, including original trade date.